ansys/pyaedt-toolkits-antenna/doc/source/Toolkit/ui.rst

 If you select Lattice pair, it creates a unit cell assigning Lattice Pair boundary.

 Once you create the HFSS model, you can not create a new antenna.
-Synthesis and Create HFSS Model buttons are disabled.
+Synthesis and Create HFSS Model buttons are off.
 If you need a new antenna, you can restart the toolkit.

 Once the antenna is created, the previous picture is replaced by an interactive 3D model, then if AEDT is launched in non-graphical mode, you can see the generated model.